 Nursing education in the community college setting provides an affordable and accessible avenue for associate degree education that also supports educational mobility.
 The curriculum reflects study in both nursing, general education, and health related sciences.
 Nursing at Eastern is supportive of both the generic and LPN/EMTP transitional tracks leading to an associate degree in applied science.
 Graduates are encouraged to obtain a baccalaureate degree in nursing.

-The Division of Nursing offers an Associate of Applied Science in Nursing degree (AAS) in Wilburton and Idabel.
+The Division of Health Sciences offers an Associate of Applied Science in Nursing degree (AAS) in Wilburton, McAlester and Idabel.
 Students who complete this degree are eligible to take the examinations necessary to qualify for licensure as a Registered Nurse (RN)*.
-There is an accelerated track available for students who are Licensed Practical Nurses (LPN) or EMT - Paramedics.
+There is also an optional track available for students who are Licensed Practical Nurses (LPN) or EMT - Paramedics.

 Admission to Nursing

 The Associate Degree Nursing Program at Eastern Oklahoma State College has a minimum criterion for admission and standards for achievement which are to be met for retention and progression.
 Visit the Admission to Nursing webpage for more information.